kataw/kataw/README.md

 The location of the CST node in the CST tree can also be changed if you change the values of `start` and `end` on the CST node.

+Changing the `NodeFlags` allow you to change how the CST node should behave.

+All this things gives gives you better control over transformation of each CST node compared to `Babel`.

 Here is an example on an simple transformer that replace all identifiers with an `NumericLiteral`.

 ```ts